HomeSG Stock B49.SI

 Investigation

-The following procedure is put in place to ensure that evidence of a Breach is secured in an appropriate manner and that the possibilities for recovery of funds or damages by the Company and/or local entities are protected as much as possible.
+The following procedure is put in place to ensure that evidence of a breach is secured in an appropriate manner and that the possibilities for recovery of funds or damages by the Company and/or local entities are protected as much as possible.

 Management